dhairyas87/namaste-react/README.md

 Dynamic Routing :- Dynamic route for every restaurant present in the application

 path:"/restaurants/:resId" -> :resId is the dynamic route of the restaurant

+# EP 08 :- Lets Get Classy (Class Based Components)

+Functional Component -> is normal java script function

+Class Component  => Normal JS Class

+To create a class compnent create class which is extending React.component

+Have a render method inside a class -> This would return a piece of JSX which would be displayed in the React app.
+(This is actual rendering happening)

+Passing Props in the React Class Component => create a constructor which would have a props as an argument and inside that have a super(props) call.
+This super(props) is mandatory while passing the values

+Super (props) is crucial in the above example because it is the only place to set up our initial state and bind event handlers before the React component mounts.
+By using super(props), we ensure that the constructor props are correctly passed to the parent constructor, allowing us to access this.

+When instance of class is created a constructor is called and the props is extracted and assigned to current object